The Day of Atonement: Yeshua Already Paid for That

 Forgiveness: Relinquishing our desire to punish another for their offenses.
 (Dr. Jerry Cook)

 Easy to understand, hard to apply.
-But Yom Kippur is all about forgiveness – God’s forgiveness of man, and man’s forgiveness of others.
-Yom Kippur (translated the Day of Atonements) begins at sunset on October 4, 2014 and is the sixth in the seven Biblical Feasts.
+But The Day of Atonement (Yom Kippur in Hebrew) is all about forgiveness – God’s forgiveness of man, and man’s forgiveness of others.
+Yom Kippur (literally translated the Day of Atonements) begins at sunset on October 11, 2016 and is the sixth in the seven Biblical Feasts.
 It commemorates God’s annual forgiveness of the Israelites as a nation and God’s forgiveness of all through Yeshua’s death.
 Likewise, it’s a time when we are to forgive others.

 I believed I was good at forgiving — not easily offended, empathetic with others’ actions not holding grudges, keeping “short accounts.”
 But one year as the Day of Atonement approached, I had to admit that I had been dragging around a grudge against one person for nearly the whole year.
 I had seen my attitude grow colder and colder and although I repeatedly tried, I had not been able to truly forgive.
 I was still blaming, avoiding, resenting and hardening my heart toward the person.
 I was a long way from honestly loving the person.